-Your development as a writer is an ongoing process, whether you are writing your first university paper or completing your doctoral dissertation.
+Your development as a writer is an ongoing process, whether you are writing your first university paper, completing your doctoral dissertation, or writing a research article for publication.
 At all stages, Writing Services is here to support you in taking your writing to the next level with feedback, guidance, and resources.

 We provide workshops, customized assignment resources, and advice about writing assignment design and assessment.
 For more information, email email@example.com.